Yash-Pratapwar/AdFluencer/README.md

 ## About

-It is an online Influencer Marketing Platform (service-based business model), created by us.
+It is an online Influencer Marketing Platform (service-based business model).
 It helps to connect small-scale and medium scale business owners with influencers, so that the influencers can advertise their products.

 ## Minimum Requirements